- This event has passed.

 Loving Vincent Film Screening

-Join the SteamPlant for a special screening of the 2017 film LOVING VINCENT on January 20 at 7:00 pm in the Theater.
+Join the SteamPlant for special screenings of the 2017 film Loving Vincent on January 20 at 7:00 pm and January 21 at 2:00 pm.

 ***This film is rated PG-13 for mature thematic elements, some violence, sexual material and smoking.***